TESOL Certification Pathway

 - EDU 5062, Language and Literacy: Principles and Practices for Childhood Classrooms (Grades 1-6)

-- EDU 5256, PK-12 TESOL Teaching Practice and Assessment (fulfills 3 credits of the 6 credits required in: "Methods of Teaching English to Speakers of Other Languages")
+- EDU 5256, PK-12 TESOL and Bilingual Teaching Practices and Assessment in the Content Areas (fulfills 3 credits of the 6 credits required in: "Methods of Teaching English to Speakers of Other Languages")

 Please note that all of the courses are part of our graduate education master's degree program and the only difference in the coursework is that there are no requirements for field study or student teaching.
 NYS does not require teachers who are NYS certified to complete student teaching again when they are applying for additional certification.
 The program is only open to teachers who are already NYS certified and have a master's degree.